PacificBiosciences/barcoding/docs/faq/precision.md

 ---
 layout: default
 parent: FAQ
-title: Performance
+title: Precision
 ---

-## Positive predictive values
+## Positive predictive values / Precision
 Performance is measured as positive predictive value (PPV); it measures TP/(TP+FP), the ratio of true positive calls over all true and false positive calls.
 It informs us how much cross-calling has been observed between the desired